BladeRunnerJS/brjs-site/_posts/2014-02-04-bladerunnerjs-sprint-5.md

 BRJS can determine that you are using both `awesome/amazing/WowBladeViewModel` and `awesome/fantastic/MegaBladeViewModel` through analysing the code and looking for `require` statements.
 From here BRJS analyses those Blades for dependencies in the same way.
 BRJS also looks for any other resources associated with those Blades - CSS, images, HTML templates, i18n, config and so on - and bundles and serves those too.

 As stated above, it allows the dev server to only serve the assets that your application actually uses to the client.
-The same process is also followed when creating a deployment package for your application.
+What's more, the same process is also followed when creating a deployment package for your application.

-As you can imagine, analaysing dependencies via file parsing, detecting file changes using file-watching, managing a file cache and any other work that BRJS has to perform comes with its challenges.
+As you can imagine, analysing dependencies via file parsing, detecting file changes using file-watching, managing a file cache and any other work that BRJS has to perform comes with its challenges.
 And up until this sprint the performance of the analysis process wasn't good enough.

 Here's an image showing the progress we've made for our BladeRunnerJS dashboard load times over the past few weeks.